Linear motors used as direct drives

-Increasing requirements regarding dynamic behaviour, accuracy and smoothness caused a change in technology also for linear motion towards direct drive motors.
+Increasing requirements regarding dynamic behaviour, accuracy and smoothness caused a technology shift also in the area of linear motion, namely the shift towards direct drive motors.
 As in rotary direct drive technology today there are linear direct drive motors where the mechanical load is directly connected to the moving part of the motor - without any further coupling.
 This stiff connection offers the same advantages as in rotary direct drive technology and allows for completely new machine designs.

 Compared to linear motion systems driven by rotary motors (see Actuators), direct drive linear motor systems do not have a principle limitation in length.
 The stationary magnet assembly can be stacked together from standard modular profiles to any demanded length.
 Because the moving part (winding) can be used for any desired move length there is no change of performance depending on the length.